jokem59/Logger/README.md

   - Whichever directory 'cmake' is called from is where the build files will be generated.
     - How do you specify where you want build files to go in CMakeLists.txt?
 You don't.
 CMake builds in whatever directory 'cmake' is called from

+  - Top-level CMakeLists.txt can call sub-directory CMakeLists.txt by using `add_subdirectory()` command
+    - In this project, we call the `add_subdirectory("./test")` to build the unit test executable

 ## C++ Learnings

 ### Using Copy Constructor that's Implicitly Delted